-A study of the properties and circulation of water on the surface of the land, underground and in the atmosphere.
-Topics to be covered include fluid mechanics, groundwater, wastewater and environmental concerns from an engineering perspective.
+Properties and circulation of water on the surface of the land, underground, and in the atmosphere.
+Topics include fluid mechanics, groundwater, wastewater, and environmental concerns from an engineering perspective.
 Three lecture, three laboratory hours each week.
 Liberal Arts.

 ESCI 291, 292, 391, 392, 491, 492 Independent Study